Q: Which students can participate in the program?

 Q: What should applicants expect from this program?

-A: Students will be expected to master all the concepts that are taught to them.
-They must also work hard on their problem sets.
-The main goal of any applicant to this program should be a desire to learn more about the world of mathematics and computer science.
+A: Applicants should expect to work hard in this program.
+Students will be expected to master all the concepts that are taught to them.
+They must also work diligently on their problem sets.
+The main goal of any applicant to this program should be to have a desire to learn more about the world of mathematics and computer science.
 If you are looking for a more relaxed setting, this program may not be the right option for you.

 Q: Do the students have to bring laptops?